lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

   - 3+ GPU system: Shows all available GPUs plus `multi-gpu` option
   - No GPU: Shows only `auto` and `cpu`
 - Dtype conversion hooks are automatically installed for all GPU modes to ensure proper precision handling
-- **Model caching behavior**:
-  - `cache_model=True` (default): Model loads once and stays in memory.
-Multiple segmentation nodes share the same model instance (fast, uses more memory)
-  - `cache_model=False`: Model loads fresh for each workflow execution and is automatically unloaded after all segmentations complete (slower, frees memory)
+- Model is automatically unloaded from memory after workflow completes (relies on Python garbage collection)

 ---